Grab a FRONT ROW SEAT in your Italian Staycation!

 FUN FACT#1: Rome has approximately 2000 fountains between big and small.
 The drinking fountains are called “nasoni” which means big noses, and drinking from them is a Roman art in itself.
 We will show you how…

 FUN FACT#2: Visitors throw in the fountain up to 3,000 euros ($600) per day!
 In fact, every year about one million euros is collected from the fountain and donated to several charities.
 But don’t try to walk into the water.
 The fine is around $500!

-Rome - Jewish Ghetto Tiber Island, and the Heretics (March 20th@10am)
+TOUR Rome - Jewish Ghetto Tiber Island, and the Heretics (aired on March 20th@10am)

 The tour highlights the Jewish influence on Roman history, culture and food.
 The Jewish Quarter is rich with Ancient and Medieval history.
 We view the river Tiber and reach the Tiber Island, once home to an important temple of the God of Medicine Aesculapius.
 We admire one of the oldest bridges of Rome and reach the Campo dei Fiori.
 Now also a flower market, this piazza was the seat of the burning of a “heretic”.